It-s-a-team/Hangout/project-prep/software-requirements.md

 What stretch goals are you going to aim for?
   - Chat is our main stretch goal.

+## User Stories
+  - As a user, I want to be able to play a game of hangman that is politically correct.
+  - In the game I want to be able to either create a game so that I can invite someone to play against the computer, join a group by accepting an invite, or play alone against the computer.
+  - I want people to be able to sign up by creating an account, and be able to sign into their own account to keep track of their winning scores.
+  - I also want users to be able to delete their account
+  - As a user I want to be able to chat with the fellow player
+  - As a user I want to be able to be given a turn to guess a letter.

 Functional Requirements
 List the functionality of your product.
 This will consist of tasks such as the following: